 In case of filing for bankruptcy while with an outstanding auto loan, you may like to keep your car and a usual approach is to reaffirm the loan.
 A car loan reaffirming is a legal agreement.
 This is where the bankruptcy individuals continually pay the debt without having it subjected to discharge via the bankruptcy proceedings.

 A car loan reaffirmation gives you the opportunity to retain an interest rate.
 And, it subjects you to pay lower than the available auto loans after bankruptcy.
 This is because the effect of bankruptcy is still pronounced in your credit report.

 You will be subjected to bearing the consequences when you miss a repayment on a reaffirmed loan after your bankruptcy has been discharged.
 As a borrower, you will be responsible for any deficit balance and auction fee should a lender repossess and resell the vehicle.

 For debtors who have agreed to repay parts or all of their debt with three to five years, chapter 13 auto loan is the most suitable.
-Chapter 13 Bankruptcy ensures that you still have the possession of your assets which you should have forfeited to the bankruptcy process.
+Chapter 13 Bankruptcy ensures that you still have the possession of your assets.
+Of which, you should have forfeited to the bankruptcy process.

-As a loan consumer, haven’t got permission from a court-appointed a trustee, you can apply for a car loan even while chapter 13 bankruptcy is still on.
-Some lenders are open to considering your loan application.
+Are you a bankruptcy car loan consumer with bad credit and haven’t got permission from a court-appointed a trustee?
+You can apply for bankrupt car finance loan seven while chapter 13 bankruptcy is still on.
+Some bankruptcy car loan and bankrupt car finance lenders are open to considering your bankruptcy car loan application.

-If eventually approved for an auto loan, as per the financial trouble you have undergone, you will most likely receive a higher interest and worse financial terms compared to someone with a better credit report.
-Also, you may be required to pay a reasonable down payment for you to be taken seriously.
+If eventually approved for a post bankruptcy auto loan?
+As per the financial trouble you have undergone, you will most likely receive a higher interest.
+And, worse financial terms compared to someone with a better credit report!
+You may be required to pay a reasonable down payment on your bankruptcy car loan to be taken seriously.